Skip to main contentSkip to footer content

 A: If you have received services for a disability while in school, go ahead and make an appointment for the DSPS intake process with a DSPS Counselor or LD Specialist.
 Our staff can help you figure out what you need for documentation.

-Q: What is going to happen at the appointment?
+Q: What is going to happen at the Intake Appointment?
 Can I just leave the paperwork and go?

 A: The DSPS staff will begin the DSPS application process through doing an intake with you.
 The appointment may last an hour.
 During this time staff will verify your disability, determine accommodations, ask you to sign a release of information form and Academic Accommodation Plan (AAP).
 Or, you may do some of the intake process and be asked to return for another appointment for testing or to meet with the DSPS counselor or Learning Disabilities Specialist.
 You can’t leave the paperwork and go!